dkolkena/adhd/adhd.md

 ^ Pattern of failure -> low self-esteem

 ^ These feelings of inadequacy can linger despite significant evidence to the contrary

 ---

-# Causes of ADHD

-* There’s no scientific consensus on a single cause
-* Research points to a heavily genetic component; there’s evidence for environmental factors as well
-* Predominant theory: dopamine and norepinephrine neurotransmitters don’t work the same way a neurotypical brain does, so we don’t receive the standard reward feedback for accomplishing tasks

-^ Discuss myths: sugar, caffeine, the teevee, that dang rock music that all the kids listen to

-^ Reward feedback loop

----